 - NOT to ride with a drunk driver, to take their keys away and to call a taxi for them.

-- Give gifts that are within your holiday budget.
+- Give gifts that are within your holiday budget or go a step further and plan in advance with a monthly budget template.

 - Smile at angry sales people and/or rude drivers and give them a peace of your mind.